privacybydesign/irma-documentation/docs/stateless.md

 > Currently a simple locking mechanism is implemented.
 When running several Redis instances in parallel, edge cases may occur.
 We recommend to use a single Redis instance.

 ### Using multiple Redis instances
 Currently the IRMA server does not support Redis clusters or a master/slave mode.
 You can only connect to one Redis address.
 This means that the Redis connection is currently a bottleneck and single point of failure.
-You could use Redis enterprise which will let you connect with one outward-facing Redis connection and will provide you with an underlying failover mechanism.
+You could use [Redis Enterprise](https://redis.com/redis-enterprise-cloud/overview/) which will let you connect with one outward-facing Redis connection and will provide you with an underlying failover mechanism.

 Please get in touch with us, should you wish the IRMA server to support multiple Redis instances.